astronomer/docs/software/manage-platform-users.md

 ## User roles on Astronomer

 Administrators can customize permissions across teams.
-On Astronomer Software, users can be assigned roles at two levels:
+On Astronomer Software, users can be assigned roles at three levels:

+- Deployment Level (Viewer, Editor, Admin)
 - Workspace Level (Viewer, Editor, Admin)
 - System Level (Viewer, Editor, Admin)

+Deployment roles apply to a Deployment within a single Workspace.
 Workspace roles apply to all Airflow Deployments within a single Workspace.
 System Roles apply to *all* Workspaces across a single cluster.
 For more information about the three Workspace-level roles on Astronomer Software (Viewer, Editor and Admin), see [Manage user permissions on an Astronomer Workspace](workspace-permissions.md).

 ## Customize role permissions